Jacob Rodrigues Pereira: Deaf education

+In 1759, he was made a member of the Royal Society of London.

 A lifelong devotee to the well-being of the Jews of southern France, Portugal, and Spain, beginning in 1749 he was a volunteer agent for the Portuguese Jews in Paris.
 In 1777, his efforts led to Jews from Portugal receiving the right to settle in France.

 In 1772, he published a Tahitian vocabulary for Louis-Antoine de Bougainville's Voyage, after learning the language from Ahutoru, the first Tahitian to sail aboard a European vessel.

 In 1876 Pereira's remains were transferred from the Cimetière de la Villette (where he had been buried the year in which that cemetery was opened) to that of the Cimetière de Montmartre.

 In Bordeaux the street "Rodrigues-Pereire" was named in his honor.

 His grandsons, the Péreire brothers, Émile Péreire (1800–1875) and Isaac Péreire (1806–1880), were well-known French financiers and bankers during the second empire who encouraged the construction of the first railway in France in 1835.
 In 1852, they founded the Société Générale du Crédit Mobilier.